 Finally, we top all of that with some crushed ice and soda water.
 To make sure we don’t forget there’s thyme in these, we garnish with a lovely fresh thyme sprig.
 How’s that for an eye-appealing, summer-friendly drink?

 - 4 ounces gin

-- Leaves from 6 sprigs of fresh thyme plus 2 extra sprigs for garnishing
+- 6 sprigs fresh thyme plus 2 extra sprigs for garnishing

 - Soda water to top off

 - In a small bowl or cup, muddle gin and thyme leaves.
 Strain evenly into two cocktail glasses using a fine mesh sieve.

 - Divide plum wedges into both cocktail glasses and muddle some more.

 - Add crushed ice to each glass and top off with soda water.
 Garnish each cocktail with a thyme sprig.

 - You can purchase pre-made simple syrup here (affiliate link) or make your own by combining equal parts sugar and water in a saucepan (I usually do about 1 cup each) and simmering until reduced by half and syrupy.